BelugaHaechi/US-International-Scientific-Keyboard/README.md

 	- (_Optional_) You can now disable the original `US keyboard (QWERTY)`, since its functions could be completely replaced by the new keyboard.
 6. Congratulations!
 You are now all set to use the US International Scientific keyboard on your computer.

 > **Tip:** You may wish to retain the `KBDUSS4a` folder, because it could be used to repair/uninstall the keyboard layout on your computer.
-Don't worry if you accidentally deleted it anyways, as you could download it again from this repository anytime.

 ## Update / Uninstallation Guide
 Uninstallation of the keyboard layout is also simple.
 You may wish to do so, if: